Cohomological rigidity of manifolds with torus actions: I: Cohomology of real moment-angle complexes and the second Baskakov-Hochster ring

 \section{Cohomology of real moment-angle complexes and the second Baskakov-Hochster ring}

-In this appendix, first we briefly review a work of Cai \cite{C17} describing the cohomology ring of a real moment-angle complex $\mathbb{R}\ZZ_K$.
+In this appendix, first we briefly review the work of Cai \cite{C17} on describing the cohomology ring of a real moment-angle complex $\mathbb{R}\ZZ_K$.
 Let $K$ be a simplicial complex with $m$ vertices.
 As we know, the cohomology group of $\mathbb{R}\ZZ_K$ is isomorphic to the BHR as $\kk$-module, in the following way (see \cite{BBCG1}):

 To describe the ring structure of $H^*(\mathbb{R}\ZZ_K)$, let $T(u_1,\dots,u_m;t_1,\dots,t_m)$ be the differential graded tensor $\kk$-algebra with $2m$ generators such that

 Let $R$ be the quotient of $T(u_1,\dots,u_m;t_1,\dots,t_m)$ under the following relations: